Curtin-Timescales-of-Mineral-Systems/UPb-Unmixer/README.md

 [here](https://github.com/Curtin-Timescales-of-Mineral-Systems/UPb-Unmixer/releases).
 These should be downloadable and runnable without any further action.

+* The executable may take up to 30 seconds to show the window the first time you run the program.
+Subsequent runs should be faster.

+* On Ubuntu it may be necessary to change the file permissions to make it executable.
+This can either be done via `chmod 755` or by right clicking on the file and going `Properties` -> `Permissions`.

 #### Running the Python code directly

 The source code for each release is available